MikeCookDev/100daysofcode/README.md

 Day 14: After some much needed rest i tackled the survery form with a clear mind and was finally able to complete it and im admittedly           very proud of it, despite how basic it is!

 Day 15: Began work on project 3 for the Responsive Web Design Certification, a landing page.

+Day 16: Continued work on the landing page and practice flexbox and media queries.